josdejong/mathjs-codemirror/README.md

 - [x] Deploy on Github Pages
 - [x] Enable color highlighting for mathjs
 - [x] Enable autocompletion for mathjs functions, constants, and units
-- [ ] Show the results inline using a CodeMirror Widget
+- [x] Show the results inline using a CodeMirror Widget

-Extra:

-- [ ] Enable autocompletion for constants in scope
+- [x] Enable autocompletion for constants in scope

 ## Usage